 The epidermis is the layer you’re most familiar with.
 It’s the layer that you’ve developed a personal relationship with after years of caring for it and watching its progress in the mirror.
-The epidermis is rich in a substance called keratin, which helps this layer serve as protective barrier.
-The epidermis is also where you’ll find all the action associated with melanin production going on, which is why it’s so important to protect this uppermost layer before you head out into the sun.
+The epidermis is rich in a substance called keratin, which helps this layer serve as a protective barrier.
+The epidermis is also where you’ll find all the activities associated with melanin production going on, which is why it’s so important to protect this uppermost layer before you head out into the sun.

 The epidermis is susceptible to the environmental factors of aging.
 Exposure to UV rays, chemicals, toxins, and weather can disrupt the balance and make the epidermis less resilient against aging.

 Go one layer deeper, and you’ll find the dermis.
 The dermis is thicker than the epidermis, and it’s also where collagen and elastin are housed.
-Both collagen and elastin are important support structures that play a vital role in your skin’s elasticity and firmness, as well as its ability to hold up against stress.
+Both collagen and elastin are important to support structures that play a vital role in your skin’s elasticity and firmness, as well as its ability to hold up against stress.

 The epidermis is also where you’ll find sebaceous glands, which are the tiny glands that produce oils that are important for keeping the skin moisturized while adding an additional layer of protection against abrasions and trauma.

 As we age, these oil glands slow down their production.
-This happens along with a natural decline in collagen and elastin, and the effects of gravity, which is why our skin become drier, thinner, and loses its structural firmness as we age.
+This happens along with a natural decline in collagen and elastin, and the effects of gravity, which is why our skin becomes drier, thinner, and loses its structural firmness as we age.

 Finally, the subcutaneous layer is the deepest layer of the skin.
 This layer is composed of a support network of connective tissue and fat.
-This layer of skin helps the body maintain a proper temperature and protects your internal organs while keeping everything snug and in place.
+This layer of skin helps the body maintain proper temperature and protects your internal organs while keeping everything snug and in place.

 Caring for Your Aging Skin

 All things considered, how you care for your skin has a tremendous influence on how it ages.
-While it’s true that genetic factors may be of your control, it is possible to minimize the effects and reduce the impact of lifestyle and environmental factors with good skin care.
+While it’s true that genetic factors may be of your control, it is possible to minimize the effects and reduce the impact of lifestyle and environmental factors with good skincare.

-It’s never too early, or too late, to invest in yourself with a quality skin care routine Like our Anti-Aging Skincare Regimen that you commit to regularly.
+It’s never too early, or too late, to invest in yourself with a quality skincare routine Like our Anti-Aging Skincare Regimen that you commit to regularly.
 This includes a gentle cleanser that’s formulated for your skin type.
-This is important because aging skin isn’t always dry, so you want to pay attention to your individual skin type when choosing skin care products.
+This is important because aging skin isn’t always dry, so you want to pay attention to your individual skin type when choosing skincare products.
 Look for ingredients like vitamin C and hyaluronic acid, which help support collagen and elastin production, while healing the upper layer of skin and encouraging a proper moisture balance.

 Aging skin (all skin, really) demands the daily use of a moisturizer, along with specialized moisturizing products for targeted trouble areas – such as the fragile undereye area or the delicate skin on the neck, both of which can be among the first areas to show signs of aging.